-Between after-school time, rainy or lazy weekends, sick days and -- of course -- a pandemic that forced kids to stay home for months on end, parents know that it can be maddeningly hard to keep bored children engaged and occupied.
+Between after-school time, rainy or lazy weekends, sick days and—of course—a pandemic that forced kids to stay home for months on end, parents know that it can be maddeningly hard to to provide entertainment to bored children.
 And while there's no need to feel guilty about screen time, it's understandable that kids' use of screens is one of parents' top concerns.

-Here are 20 old-school and fun activities for kids to do when they're bored.
+Here are 20 old-school and fun entertainment ideas for kids to do when they're bored.

 1. Create a game box.

 Fill a box with things your child can play with alone—items like coloring books, playing cards or easy puzzles.
 When you need to keep your kids entertained, give them the box.
 While your child might resist a bit at first, but the more you do it, the more they'll accept “game box time" as part of their routine.

 Instead of watching cartoons, have your children make their own.
 Give them a piece of paper and some crayons, and ask them to draw you a hero and a bad guy.
 When they're done, let them come back and tell you their hero's story.

 3. Let them help you.

 If you're cooking or cleaning, let them assist you.
 Give them a job they can handle.
 For young kids, that might be stringing beans or setting the table.
 For older kids, that might be slicing vegetables, sweeping the house or taking out the recycling.
 It's entertainment and dinner help!

 Give your child a task, and make it a really big deal.
 Tell them they need to draw a picture for daddy, or that they need to make a block fort for Grandma.
 If they think it's an important job, they won't complain about working on it independently.